Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 7.1 Full manifest pinning

 Each round publishes a full execution manifest.
-The Phase 0 validation manifest:
+The active deterministic scoring manifest:

 | Field | Value |